 -since you only want to change camera shot and not edit audio, click on the Playhead Sync icon again and choose Video

--by choosing Video, you are telling FCP that you want to switch video angles but not edit the audio
+-by choosing Video, you are telling FCP that you want to switch video angles but not edit the audio-to change how many angles are displayed, click on the image drop down button at the top of the viewer6.
+Optimizing Multiclip Playback

--since it's possible to play back as many as 128 angles, it can be taxing on the computer's CPU
+-choose Multiclip 9-Up-since it's possible to play back as many as 128 angles, it can be taxing on the computer's CPU7.
+Editing

 -FCP will play back the angles at the quality you set in the RT (real time) menu